 Biography

-Ben David has served as an elected District Attorney since 2004.
-He is a past president of the NC Conference of District Attorneys and currently holds executive office in the National District Attorneys Association, chairing the commission on community outreach.
+Ben David is the founder and CEO of the New Hanover County Community Justice Center a one stop shop that co-locates over two dozen prosecutors, police officers and non-profits under one roof to combat domestic violence, sexual assaults, child abuse and gang activity.
+He served as the elected District Attorney from 2004 to 2024 in New Hanover and Pender Counties, North Carolina.
+He is a past president of the NC Conference of District Attorneys and held executive office in the National District Attorneys Association, chairing the commission on community outreach.

 Ben has served on the North Carolina Chief Justice’s Commission on Professionalism and the Governor’s Gang Task Force, and he is a founding member of Law Enforcement Leaders to Reduce Crime and Incarceration.
-He currently co-chairs the Chief Justice’s Task Force on ACEs-Informed Courts focusing on making court officials more trauma informed.
-He has traveled extensively to over 50 countries and has served as a delegate on the American Council of Young Political Leaders.
+He also founded and co-chaired the Chief Justice’s Task Force on ACEs-Informed Courts focusing on making court officials more trauma informed.
+He has traveled extensively to over 70 countries and 49 states and has served as a delegate on the American Council of Young Political Leaders.

 Ben is the author of many articles that have appeared in magazines, newspapers, and journals.
 His book Crime and Community in the Cape Fear: A Prosecutor's Guide to a Healthier Hometown was published in 2020.
+He co-authored the book Crash Course: Fifteen Ways to Become a More Defensive Driver, with former WPD Officer Joseph Fitgerald, published in 2025.
 Ben is an adjunct professor at the University of North Carolina – Wilmington and a certified instructor for law enforcement.
 He has served as a keynote speaker for numerous national and international conferences.
-Ben provides commentary on criminal justice issues on nationally-broadcast television programs including Today, PBS NewsHour, and Dateline NBC
+Ben provides commentary on criminal justice issues on nationally-broadcast television programs including Today, PBS NewsHour, and Dateline NBC.

 Ben lives in Wilmington, NC with his wife Stephanie and their children Maddie, Sophie, and Fitz.